prince73100/helpCard_project/helpcard_backend/README.md

 * PORT=3000
 * DATABASE_URL= write here mongoDB url to connect Database if you are use MongoDB

-#  To run the project in production mode
+#  To run the project in local

 npm run start